-If you live or work in one of these seven states you may not have to file a return come tax time
+If you live or work in one of these seven states you may not have to file a return.

-In most states, you have to file a state income tax return at the same time that you file your federal income tax return.
+In most states, you have to file a state income tax return AND a federal income tax return.

 But in seven states you don’t have to file a state return because they don’t have an income tax: